usedhondacivic/ECE-4760-POV-Display/index.md

 # Project Introduction

 Our project is a persistence of vision display constructed from scratch using the Raspberry Pi Pico W microcontroller.
-Runs at 30 FPS with full RGB color and streams images over wifi.
+It runs at 30 FPS with full RGB color and streams images over wifi.

 Persistence of Vision refers to the eyes' ability to see images for a brief time after they disappear.
 Our display exploits this phenomenon by using a quickly rotating LED strip to "paint" light onto the air.
 This creates the illusion of holographic images floating in mid-air.
 These images are ghostly, beautiful, and mesmerizing, perfect for advertising, art installations, or product presentations.